- Your Public Lands

 - Snowshoeing/ Cross Country Skiing

-Roughly 10 miles of non-groomed trails awaits cross country skiers.
-Snowshoeing is also allowed, but to preserve the cross country skiing experience please stay off their tracks.
-There is plenty of room on either side or in the middle to float on fresh powder for the snowshoers.
-All trails are marked by a letter code system, and blue diamonds afixed to trees mark trails at intervals to assure users they are on course.
-With a variety of loops and out-and-backs, snow enthusiasts can spend a few hours or all day exploring the forest and enjoying the views.
+Roughly 10 miles of marked trails await cross country skiers.
+Snowshoeing is also allowed, but to preserve the cross country skiing experience please stay off the cross country skiing tracks.
+There is plenty of room on either side or in the middle of the skiing tracks to float on fresh powder for the snowshoers.
+Thanks to the Blue Mountain Land Trust's volunteer trail maintenance group, the Blues Crew, the Horseshoe Prairie Nordic Ski Area now displays updated signage and accurate mapping.
+Visit the land trust's Horseshoe Prairie Nordic Ski Area page to view the loops available, including the groomed Tamarack Trail.
+With a variety of trails to choose from, snow enthusiasts can spend a few hours or all day exploring the forest and enjoying the views.

 Please do not solely rely on Google Maps as their route might not always reflect what is maintained.
 From Walla Walla, take HWY 11 south through Milton-Freewater, OR.
 Travel another five miles and turn left on Winn Road.
 Follow this little backroad for two miles and then turn left to connect with HWY 204.
 Travel east on HWY 204 for approximately 26 miles to Andies Prairie Sno-Park on your left.
 Use this parking area; do not park on the side of the highway.
 This is a multi-use parking space for the sledding area, snowmobile load/unloading, and nordic ski area.
 After you park, walk to the exit of the parking lot (it is one-way).
 Carefully cross HWY 204 to the Horseshoe Prairie Nordic Ski Area entrance.

-Oregon Sno-Park permit required November through April.
-These are available at Ranch & Home just across the stateline in Milton-Freewater, OR.
+Oregon Sno-Park Permits are required November through April.
+Permits are sometimes available at Ranch & Home just across the stateline in Milton-Freewater, OR.
 The Alpine Outpost in Tollgate, OR also sells the permit (and all sorts of goodies, coffee drinks, and meals to name a few).
+Oregon Sno-Park Permits are available online.
+This site also lists current agents authorized to sell the permit.

 Vault toilets available at the Andies Prairie Sno-Park.